geocolumbus/openai-gpt4-generated-tic-tac-toe/README.md

 ## Prompt Creation

 See the [prompt file](./prompt) file that described the project.
-GPT4 wrote all the code in this repo.
+GPT4 wrote all the code in this repo - I only wrote the prompt file.

 See [GPT Engineer](https://github.com/gpt-engineer-org/gpt-engineer) for more on how to do this.